-We have audited the financial statements of Fort Bend Flood Control Water Supply Corporation (the "Corporation"), as of and for the year ended September 30, 2008, and have issued our report thereon dated January 28, 2009.
+We have audited the financial statements of the governmental activities and each major fund of the Fort Bend Flood Control Water Supply Corporation, (the "Corporation"), as of and for the year ended September 30, 2010, which collectively comprise the Corporation's basic financial statements and have issued our report thereon dated January 21, 2011.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America.

-In planning and performing our audit, we considered the Corporation's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Corporation's internal control over financial reporting.
+In planning and performing our audit, we considered the Corporation's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Corporation's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the Corporation's internal control over financial reporting.

-A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the entity's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the entity's financial statements that is more than inconsequential will not be prevented or detected by the entity's internal control.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.